themesberg/flowbite-svelte/src/routes/docs/components/rating.md

 ---

 <script>
-  import { TableProp, TableDefaultRow, CompoAttributesViewer } from '../../utils' import { P, A } from '$lib'
+  import { CompoAttributesViewer, GitHubCompoLinks, toKebabCase } from '../../utils' import { P, A } from '$lib' const dirName = toKebabCase(component_title)

-  const components = 'Rating, AdvancedRating, ScoreRating, RatingComment, Review, Star, Thumbup, Heart'
 </script>

 Get started with the rating component to show an aggregate of reviews and scores in the forms of stars or numbers.